What are High Riding Breast Implants?

 If your implants were placed below the muscle, it is important to massage the area so that the muscles can stretch, and the implant can settle lower on the chest.
 All patients should avoid wearing any kind of push-up bra for six weeks after surgery.
 Your goal is to allow the implants to drop, while push-up bras do the opposite.
 Your doctor may also give you a “breast band,” which is a simple band that wraps around the chest and puts pressure on the top of the breasts to help push the implants down.

-How are High Riding Breast Implants Corrected?
+How is High Riding Breast Implants Corrected?

 Patients who do have high riding breast implants will typically have one or more of the following problems, which are corrected in the following ways: